PeasyOrders

 What is the alternative if not a portal?

-Capture orders where customers already send them — email, SMS, PDF, voicemail, spreadsheets — and convert those into structured drafts.
+Capture orders where customers already send them — email, with PDFs and spreadsheets attached, plus one-click manual entry for phone orders — and convert them into structured drafts.
 That is the wedge PeasyOrders is built around.

 Related pages